Welcome to today's edition of the Rush 24-7 podcast.

 What?

-Oh yeah.
+Oh, yeah.

 I don't know what to say.

-I I really don't know what's number one in pre-order.
+I really don't know what's number one in pre-order.

-This is in what do you mean, number one and number two?
+What do you mean, number one and number two?

-Well, the audio book audio book was at number two, and they get slipped down to five or some such thing, but that's okay because when when that when the when the bo October 29th, when the book comes out, that the audio book, you know, we post a little video behind the scenes.
+I think it slipped down to five or some such thing, but that's okay because October 29th when the book comes out, that the audio book, you know, we post a little video behind the scenes.

-Just of me doing a short portion of it.
+We posted it at Facebook just of me doing a short portion of it.

-And uh this something I I'd not done.
+And this is something I'd not done.

-I had not done ever professionally for something like this, an interpretive reading of a story with dialogue with different vocal inflections and accents and so forth.
+I had not done ever professionally for something like this, an interpretive reading of a story with dialogue, with different vocal inflections and accents and so forth.

 And it was thus a challenge.

-At my age, and with my degree of professionalism and uh the heights that I have achieved, there aren't too many challenges left in this business.
+And folks, I got to be honest, at my age and with my degree of professionalism and the heights that I have achieved, there aren't too many challenges left in this business for me.

-TV, all that, but I had never done this, and so I was jazzed.
+I've done TV, all that, but I had never done this.

-I was it was fun.
+It was fun.

 I'm used to that on this show.